Ghrieb/AWS-DeepRacer-ML-Model/README.md

 The reward function is the heart of the DeepRacer model.
 It guides the model's decisions during training by rewarding behaviors that lead to completing the track faster.

 ### Code Snippet
-Here's the Code Snippet of the reward function (You can find it on : notebook/reward_function.py):
+Here's the Code Snippet of the reward function:

 ```python
 def reward_function(params):